New standards limit the “smoothing” of revenue and income in long-term service contracts

 - When – Feb.
 2019

 - You must notify the Accounting Department whenever your group performs a contract obligation.
-Accounting must recognize only the amount you projected in step 1.
+Accounting must recognize only the amount you projected in Step 1.
 You can see that this effort will be full of assumptions, guesses, and errors.

 - Unplanned work will have to be managed very carefully.
 For example, suppose you project two software upgrades yearly, and the company releases three.
 In that case, the third upgrade should either be charged to another account or the contract with no offsetting revenue.
 At the end of the contract, it will all wash out, but there will be many unexpected events.